 Beth headed straight for Kate and sat down next to her.
 When Sheila joined them only the soft wheeze of her breath broke the silence as Beth positioned a magnifying glass over Kate’s lap.

-Beth and Kate’s eyes were already intent upon the needle that stood to mark the insect’s claim.
+Beth and Kate’s eyes were already intent upon the needle that stood up from the cloth, marking the insect’s claim.
 Beth pressed the button on the handle of the glass projecting a stark, surgical light upon the tiny landscape.

-“Good lord, your eyes are sharp Kate, I can barely see them now”, said Beth as she bent closer.
+“Good lord, your eyes are sharp Kate, I can barely see them now”, Beth said as she lent over.

 “Here, let me look.”
 Beth passed the magnifier to Kate and sat up feeling for the sticky tape and specimen jar in her pocket.

 The tapestry moth could eat for 50 days before its metamorphosis, when everything that had defined it was broken down and transformed into another incarnation.
 In that time its little jaws would tear through enough wool and silk to keep them busy for a week.

 “But I’ve not seen any moth damage.”
 The voice beside them paused for two shallow breaths before continuing, “They surely… must have hatched already.”